Royal Foundation: Royal Foundation Centre for Early Childhood

 In January 2023, Christian Guy was appointed the centre's director.
 Eight professionals from academia, science and the early years sector were announced as the centre's advisory group-Peter Fonagy, Eamon McCrory, Alain Gregoire, Trudi Seneviratne, Ed Vainker, Carey Oppenheim, Imran Hussain, and Beverley Barnett‑Jones.
 On 31 January, the centre launched its Shaping Us campaign, which aims to elevate early childhood from a topic of scientific interest to one of the most strategically important issues of our time.
 The campaign also aims to highlight that all of society has a role to play in building a supportive and nurturing world around children and those who care for them.
 The launch event was held at the BAFTA headquarters in London and attended by scientists and celebrities.
 A 90-second animation was also released to be shown ahead of cinema screenings in the UK cinemas and on advertising screens in Piccadilly Circus.
 The group Practitioners of the Early Years Sector responded to the campaign by stating that besides awareness "long-term investment and funding" was needed.
 In March, Catherine launched the Business Taskforce for Early Childhood comprising NatWest Group, Unilever, Aviva, Deloitte, IKEA, Co-op, the Lego Group, and Iceland, which will work to engage and support the business sector on the issue of early childhood.
 She also held the first meeting of the taskforce on March 21 at the NatWest Group's London headquarters.
 In May 2024, the taskforce published a report presenting the case for prioritising early childhood and outlining the first actions to be taken as a result of its work.
 In May 2025, Deloitte introduced six months’ paid paternity leave, citing Catherine's influence through the taskforce.
-The taskforce organised the Future Workforce Summit in November 2025 in London; speakers included the princess, former England manager Gareth Southgate and Professor Robert J. Waldinger of Harvard Medical School.
+The taskforce organised the Future Workforce Summit in November 2025 in London; speakers included the princess, former England manager Gareth Southgate, Professor Robert J. Waldinger of Harvard Medical School, and Professor Marc Brackett of Yale University.

-In June, it was announced that the centre had granted £50,000 towards a study in partnership with the Institute of Health Visiting and the University of Oxford, to evaluate the use of the Alarm Distress Baby Scale (ADBB) in the UK.
+In June 2023, it was announced that the centre had granted £50,000 towards a study in partnership with the Institute of Health Visiting and the University of Oxford, to evaluate the use of the Alarm Distress Baby Scale (ADBB) in the UK.
 Catherine had first observed the ADBB model's implementation, which is used to assess how babies are interacting with the world around them, focusing on behaviors like eye contact, facial expressions, vocalization and activity levels, during her solo trip to Denmark.
 The trial ran over a period of 10 months at the South Warwickshire NHS Foundation Trust and Humber Teaching NHS Foundation Trust and returned positive results with involved health visitors reporting an increase in their understanding and abilities in deciphering infant behavior, consequently aiding parent-child interactions.
 In January 2025, it was announced that the ADBB was being introduced in eight NHS centres after a successful initial trial period.